 What are Health Checks?

 Health checks, also called health screening tests, are tests conducted to determine if there are any underlying issues or problems a child may be experiencing.
-The biggest goal of health screening tests is to identify any problems before a child shows any symptoms.
-An example of this could be testing a baby’s blood to identify metabolic disorders like sickle cell disease or cystic fibrosis.
+Health screening tests’ biggest goal is identifying the issues before a child shows symptoms.
+An example could be testing a baby’s blood to identify metabolic disorders like sickle cell disease or cystic fibrosis.
 For parents, by maintaining a routine of attending regular checkups, their children will be able to receive the care they need on time, encouraging a more positive growth outlook.

 - Blood pressure